kirillkurko/kirillkurko/README.md

 ### 💡‍ About

 I'm a frontend developer with backend experience.
 I really like to share knowledge and experience to help others become better or deal with career or tech problems.
-I'm happy to communicate and meet new people, so feel free to reach out to me
+I'm happy to communicate and meet new people, so feel free to reach out to me.

 - 💻 I’m currently working as a Frontend Engineer
 - 📚 I’m passionate about DevRel, DX and management